 One final potential con to think about?
 Interest rates may actually stay the same for a while longer, because we’re not fortune tellers.
 And you may end up paying more on your fixed rate.

 Whether or not you decide to fix or not, you should still consider refinancing to make sure you have a good deal on your existing home loan rate.
 Because if rates do go up, at least they’ll go up from a lower base.
 While refinancing your loan is normally a pain in the a – seriously, it doesn’t have to be.
 Tic:Toc has a fully online application and approval process, that cuts out the time and complication.
 And cost.
-Which means you can get your better rate in as little as 22 minutes.
+Which means it's possible to get your loan docs delivered on the same day you apply.
 Win, win.

 Applying for a Tic:Toc loan.